 In December 2014, the Company agreed terms with the former lenders to the Glebe Joint Venture for the termination of the Glebe Proceeds Share Agreement in return for a cash payment of £30m.
 This reflected a successful conclusion for both parties to the acquisition by Workspace of full control of the former Glebe joint venture in 2009.

-In its 30th year, Workspace owns 3.6m sq. ft. of space - 68 properties across London - and is home to some 3,000 exciting companies, ranging from entrepreneurs and fast-growing businesses to established brands.
+Workspace currently owns 3.9m sq. ft. of space across 64 London properties, providing a home to over 3,000 exciting companies, ranging from entrepreneurs and fast-growing businesses to larger, more established brands.